 Next, I have added sunflower oil for it's silkiness in soap making.
 I also chose to include it in this recipe because it's one of those oils that gets thrown away often as it's widely used for frying.
 You can even reuse sunflower oil you've already used for frying!
 If there are bits of food in it, just make you filter them out first.

-Want to understand more about using Oils in Soap Making?
+Want to understand more about Soap Making?

 Handling Lye Safely